 Mount Abu, Rajasthan

 Mount Abu is a popular hill station in the Aravalli Range in Sirohi district of Rajasthan state near the border with Gujarat.
 Situated at an altitude of 1220 m, this is the only hill station in the deserts of Rajasthan and also one of the popular Tourist Places in Rajasthan.
 The ancient name of Mount Abu is Arbudaanchal.
 In the Puranas, the region has been referred to as Arbudaranya (forest of Arbhuda).
-Mount Abu is also one of the top visited hill stations in North India and also one of the best places to visit in monsoon in India.
+Mount Abu is also one of the top visited hill stations in North India and also one of the best places to visit in India.

 It has been a popular retreat from the heat of Rajasthan and neighbouring Gujarat for centuries.
 Mount Abu has many tourist attractions in the form of temples, lakes and forts.
 Dilwara Jain Temples, Guru Shikhar Peak, Adhar Devi Temple, Sri Raghunathji Temple, Achalgarh Fort, Nakki Lake, Durga Temple, Gaumukh Temple, and Mount Abu wildlife Sanctuary are the top most tourist attraction of Mount Abu.
 Mount Abu has the World Spiritual University and head quarter of the Bhrama Kumaris, a well known sect.